jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - **PhotoScreen.qml**: QML component that displays both images and videos
   - Uses Image component for displaying photos with smooth transitions
-  - Uses a simplified approach for video handling with a placeholder interface
+  - Uses QtMultimedia 6.0 for video playback with MediaPlayer and VideoOutput components
-  - Displays video information with file name and automatic advancement after 10 seconds
-  - Includes a "Next" button for manual advancement during video playback
+  - Displays an initial photo immediately upon loading the screen
+  - Features a gradient background with framed content for a more polished look
   - Automatically advances slideshows for images
   - Includes touch/click functionality for manual navigation (for images)
   - Shows overlay information about the current media item
   - Gracefully handles component cleanup during application shutdown

 - **PhotoControls.qml**: Provides navigation controls
+  - Uses TouchFriendlyButton components for consistent styling with other controls
+  - Includes SVG icons with tooltips for better usability
-  - Play/Pause button to control automatic advancement
+  - Play/Pause button to control automatic advancement (with icon that changes based on state)
   - Next/Previous buttons for manual navigation
   - Back button to return to the previous screen